 PBF-10.
 USF: 6-Year Graduation Rates (FT/PT): The first-time-in-college (FTIC) cohort is defined as undergraduates entering in fall term (or summer continuing to fall) with fewer than 12 hours earned since high school graduation.
 The rate is the percentage of the initial cohort that has either graduated from the same institution by the summer term of their sixth academic year.
 Both full-time and part-time students are used in the calculation.
-FTIC includes 'early admits' students who were admitted as degree-seeking students prior to high school graduation.
 Source: State University Database System (SUDS).